Decades of Experience Treating Patients with UCL Sprains

 The ulnar collateral ligament is located on the inside of the elbow and connects the upper arm bone, called the humerus, to the forearm bone, called the ulna.

 Repetitive motion and overuse by athletes and other individuals may cause the ligament to stretch to the point where it tears and is unable to hold the bones together.
 When this occurs, it results in a UCL sprain.

 UCL sprains may be treated with conservative treatments such as rest, ice application, anti-inflammatory medications and physical therapy to strengthen the surrounding muscles for joint stability.

 If conservative treatments are ineffective, Tommy John surgery for UCL injury may be necessary.
 The goal of Tommy John surgery is to restore medical stability to the elbow so you can return to daily and athletic activities without elbow pain.

 Tommy John Surgery Expertise for Improved Recovery

 Our sports medicine doctors at University Hospitals perform Tommy John UCL surgery often – and with the skill needed for improved recovery.
-Using a tendon graft from your forearm, hamstring, foot or knee, our specialists ulnar collateral ligament reconstruction mends the ligament and then reattaches it to your bone for improved movement and function.
+Using a tendon graft from your forearm, hamstring, foot or knee, one of our ulnar collateral ligament reconstruction specialists will mend your UCL and reattach it to your bone for improved movement and function.